How to Use Eggshells in the Garden

 Regulating Soil Acidity

-Incorporating eggshells into your compost contributes to a sustainable garden ecosystem.
-The calcium from the shells balances nitrogen-heavy materials, enhancing the compost quality.
+Using eggshells in your compost makes for a happy garden ecosystem.
+The calcium from the shells counteracts nitrogen-rich materials, benefiting the compost’s soil quality.

 Author